Nt45Dev/Terraria-Bingo/README.md

 available in the pool.
 If you want to only play certain classes, check the classes you want to have enabled.

+<h1>To add/remove objectives:</h1>
+Modify the individual text files in the Resources folder.

+Triggers explanations
+* -n[min:max] (Optional.
+Number required to complete objectives.
+Used for items and enemies.
+If not included, defaults to 1)
+* -item (Any item should have this trigger)
+* -prehm (Required if -hm is not specified.
+Item is obtainable in pre-hardmode before Wall of Flesh)
+* -hm (Required if -prehm is not specified.
+Item is obtainable in hardmode after defeating the Wall of Flesh)
+* -armor (Armor sets)
+* -enemy (All enemies, excluding bosses)
+* -rare (Rarely spawning enemies,
+* -boss (If enemy is a boss)
+* -npc (If obtaining an NPC)
+* -event (Events such as blood moons, martian madness, etc.)
+* -easy (Difficulty.
+One difficuly is required to be specified)
+* -medium (Difficulty.
+One difficuly is required to be specified)
+* -hard (Difficulty.
+One difficuly is required to be specified)
+* -insane (Difficulty.
+One difficuly is required to be specified)
+* -crim (Crimson specific item)
+* -cor (Corruption specific item)
+* -melee (Item deals melee damage or benefits specifically this class)
+* -ranged (Item deals ranged damage or benefits specifically this class)
+* -mage (Item deals mage damage or benefits specifically this class)
+* -summoner (Item deals summoner damage or benefits specifically this class)
+* -passive (Unused)
+* -fail (Objective can be failed, rendering the square on the card unclearable.
+Not implemented yet, will not show up on blackout.)
+* -team (Not implemented, for items that benefit teams or only appear when on a multiplayer team)

 <h1>Future Plans:</h1>